-Prince George is a mid-sized city of about 74,000 people located in central British Columbia on the traditional territory of the Lheidli T’enneh.
+Prince George is a mid-sized city of 76,708 people located in central British Columbia on the traditional unceded territory of the Lheidli T’enneh Nation.
 Surrounded by tree covered hills and a short drive in all directions from the beautiful BC outdoors, Prince George has all of the amenities of a larger city mixed with the charm and friendliness of a smaller town.
 Due to being the largest city in the surrounding region and its wide variety of employment options, Prince George is a city of opportunity where you can move up in your career and achieve your educational and home ownership goals.

 Prince George has a thriving and diverse economy that offers new and experienced professionals and tradespeople numerous opportunities to start or advance their careers.
 Prince George is growing faster than both the provincial and national economies in terms of Gross Domestic Product (GDP), meaning there are plenty of opportunities for people who live elsewhere in Canada and are looking for fulfilling employment.
-The largest employment sectors include Wholesale & Retail Trade, Manufacturing, Healthcare & Social Assistance, Construction, and Forestry, Fishing, Mining and Oil & Gas.
+The largest employment sectors include Wholesale & Retail Trade, Transportation, Manufacturing, Healthcare & Social Assistance, Construction, and Forestry, Fishing, Mining and Oil & Gas.

 Prince George provides everything you need to work virtually, including high-speed Internet connectivity and easy flight access to anywhere in the world that business takes you.
 What makes Prince George stand out compared to other possible virtual work locations is the ability to enjoy all of the amenities you desire, along with the lifestyle and affordability benefits you can’t find in larger urban centres.
 All you need to get started is the support of your employer or an idea for a tech business and the drive to be an entrepreneur, along with a computer, a smartphone and a home office.